TheSearchers/WebPulse-API/README.md

 ![database diagram](https://i.ibb.co/3zHgNKG/database-image-mid-proj.jpg)

-* Whiteboard planning if the wireframe.
+* Whiteboard planning of the wireframe.

 1. Not Signed in